 Strategy 6.
-Improve the quality and suitability of trees being planted for the site and climate requirements Since mature trees provide the most benefits, it is important to manage for the longevity of today's plantings.
+Improve the quality and suitability of trees being planted for the site and climate requirements

+Since mature trees provide the most benefits, it is important to manage for the longevity of today's plantings.
 A tree planted today will optimally have to survive the climate of the 2050s and beyond.
 At the same time, more work can be done to select the right tree for each urban planting site, taking into consideration the unique constraints of difficult urban conditions.

-Action 23 Refer to the Metro Vancouver Urban Forest Climate Adaptation Framework to enable considering risk and suitability rankings, supporting better species selection for urban trees.
-Action 24 Develop street and park tree species selection guidelines that consider site constraints, diversity, habitat value, ecosystem services needs, climate change adaptation and cultural preferences, as well as long-term infrastructure maintenance and capital planning.
-Action 25 Improve the existing inspection process for on-site replacement trees at time of planting and end of warranty period to ensure that tree stock and planting quality meet all requirements.
-Action 26 In partnership with regional local governments, land managers, and local nurseries, develop a local planting trial for western redcedar and Douglas-fir seedstock originating from seed transfer zones in the northwestern United States.
+- Action 23 Consider the Metro Vancouver Urban Forest Climate Adaptation Initiative materials when making species selection decisions for urban trees. - Action 24 Develop street and park tree species selection guidelines that consider site constraints, diversity, habitat value, ecosystem services needs, climate change adaptation and cultural preferences, as well as long-term infrastructure maintenance and capital planning. - Action 25 Improve the existing inspection process for on-site replacement trees at time of planting and end of warranty period to ensure that tree stock and planting quality meet all requirements. - Action 26 Advocate for and participate in partnerships with regional local governments, land managers, and local nurseries for a local planting trial for western redcedar and Douglas-fir seedstock originating from climate-based seed transfer zones.